 The Australian Parkinson’s Mission will involve many hundreds of people with Parkinson’s, each of whom will get their genome – their entire DNA – sequenced to determine the Parkinson’s disease subtype that they have.

-The first clinical trial is a Phase II study which aims to establish the efficacy of four investigational products individually in slowing progression of PD and maintaining this effect even after the investigational product is discontinued for 12 weeks to eliminate the possibility of an unexpected symptomatic response rather than disease modifying benefit.
+The first clinical trial is a Phase II study which aims to establish the efficacy of three investigational products individually in slowing progression of PD and maintaining this effect even after the investigational product is discontinued for 12 weeks to eliminate the possibility of an unexpected symptomatic response rather than disease modifying benefit.

 Participants will be evaluated for safety and tolerability following initiation of the treatment with the investigational product or placebo.
 Efficacy as well as safety measures will be evaluated, and scheduled assessments will be conducted at 12, 30 and 48 weeks of treatment with the investigational product for comparison with those scores obtained at baseline.